baicheto/AML_Bitcoin/README.md

 We use the **Elliptic Bitcoin dataset**, which contains:
 - A directed transaction graph with temporal structure.
 - Node-level class labels: **licit**, **illicit**, or **unknown**.
+- **Nodes and edges**
+The graph is made of 203,769 nodes and 234,355 edges.
+Two percent (4,545) of the nodes are labelled class1 (illicit).
+Twenty-one percent (42,019) are labelled class2 (licit).
+The remaining transactions are not labelled with regard to licit versus illicit.